erdemkosk/go-concurrency-patterns/README.md

 This pattern finds utility in various scenarios.
 For instance, it can be used for **intermittently executing a function that generates a certain amount of data**, completing a task within a specified time frame, or orchestrating operations using some form of timing mechanism.

+#### Worker Patern
+The Worker pattern is used for parallel and asynchronous task processing.
+It involves distributing a workload among multiple workers who handle tasks simultaneously and collect results.

+It's useful for:

+Parallel Processing: Handling large workloads faster by processing tasks simultaneously across multiple workers.

+Task Distribution: Assigning incoming tasks to multiple workers, allowing each worker to process its workload.

+Performance Improvement: Processing large datasets or intensive tasks in parallel often improves performance.

 ## Articles and structures to be analyzed in the future